Harshninave04/Landeed-api-simulation/README.md

 # Landeed API Simulation

-This project is a simple REST API built with Express.js and MySQL that simulates the core functionality of Landeed.com.
-It accepts search input related to land/property records and returns the result in a downloadable PDF format.
+This project is a simple REST API built with Express.js and MySQL database that simulates the core functionality of Landeed.com.
+It allows users to search for land records using parcel ID, plot number, or owner name and returns a downloadable PDF summary of the record.

 ## Features

-- Accepts search input (e.g., land parcel ID, plot number, or owner name)
-- Queries a MySQL database
+- Search land records by:
+  - Parcel ID
+  - Plot Number
+  - Owner Name
-- Generates a PDF file containing land record summary
+- Generate a downloadable PDF with land record details.
-- Returns the PDF file as an API response
+- MySQL backend to store and query land data.
+- Clean and modular Express.js codebase.

 ## Tech Stack

 - Node.js + Express.js
-- MySQL (can substitute Apache Doris)
+- MySQL
 - PDFKit (for PDF generation)

 ## Setup Instructions

 1. Clone this repository:
 ```
 git clone [https://github.com/Harshninave04/Landeed-api-simulation](https://github.com/yourusername/landeed-api-simulation.git)
 ```

 2. Install dependencies:
 ```
 npm install
 ````

 3. Set up your MySQL database and import the sample data: